zenml-io/zenml/docs/book/mlops-stacks/data-validators/whylogs.md

 ---
-description: Keep your data quality in check and guard against data drift with Evidently profiling.
+description: Keep your data quality in check and guard against data and model drift with Evidently profiling.
 ---

 The Evidently Data Validator is a [Data Validator](./data-validators.md) flavor